adonity/WA-Automate/README.md

-# WA-Automate
+# Whatsapp-Automate
- Whatsapp automatic read and reply
+Automatic triggered text read and reply with proxy